-A system bus is simply a loop dispatching messages to appropriate classes, where any number of said classes can send a message to the loop.
+A system bus is simply a mapping dispatching messages to appropriate classes, where any number of said classes can send a message to the loop.

 Such a system is a "bus" because it can handle any kind of message and data.
 Said message is just routed to the classes that are interested in that message.